What Is an SEO Agency and How Does It Work?

 SEO Agency vs. In-house SEO: Which Is Better?

 It really depends on a lot of factors, including your overall budget, your needs, and your goals.
 If you’re an established brand that can afford to hire an in-house team, that might work best.
-If you’re looking to grow, and you need experts and specialists to get you there (without the additional costs of FTEs), an agency is the way to go.
+If you’re a startup looking to grow through SEO, and you need experts and specialists to get you there (without the additional costs of FTEs), an agency is the way to go.

 There’s no right or wrong choice here.
 The only wrong decision would be ignoring SEO entirely or choosing a cut-rate agency that doesn’t meet your needs.